ThePansmith/PanPack/README.md

 ## Credits
 - Buildscript modified from [Terrafirmagreg](https://www.curseforge.com/minecraft/modpacks/terrafirmagreg-modern)

-[^1]: Modrinth buildscripts are disabled by default, as most pack developers do not plan on releasing to modrinth due to important mods not being, but can be easily uncommented if you do.
+[^1]: Modrinth buildscripts are disabled by default, as most pack developers do not plan on releasing to modrinth due to important mods not being present, but can be easily uncommented if you do.
 If also, also add a `MODRINTH_ID` and `MODRINTH_ID`
 [^2]: The included `mmc-pack` is for forge 1.20.1, edit/replace `mmc-pack` with your own if on another version.